 [time-nuts] Ideas for a long-wave receiver sought

-> I want to build a small, cheap, yet precise long-wave receiver which can be
+>I want to build a small, cheap, yet precise long-wave receiver which

 More information about the time-nuts